marilynpesantez/sales-analysis-1/README.md

 * **The Bike category is the business's primary revenue driver, accounting for 96.46% of total revenue.
 The decline in 2012 Revenue was driven by a drop in Road Bike sales, particularly in the United States, Canada, and Australia.** In the US and Canada, this dip aligned with a decrease in quantity sold (shift in demand), whereas in Australia it stemmed from a decline in the average price of the Road bikes sold (price sensitivity).

-* **By contrast, the surge in 2013 revenue was powered by simultaneous growth across all three bike subcategories (Mountain, Road, and Touring).** The introduction of Touring Bikes and broader product expansion into Accessories and Clothing categories fueled sustained revenue growth in 2013.
-This coincides with the introduction of lower-priced items within the new Accesoories and Clothing categories, which seemed to have played a role in overall traffic.

 * **Mountain Bike Sales helped stabilize overall perfromance during the 2012 dip and become a key driver of growth in 2013.** Though average selling price of the Mountain bikes decreased slightly from 2011 to 2012, this was offset by an increase in units sold across all six markets.
 This volume-driven growth helped mitigate the revenue loss from Road Bikes and contributed to broad-based sales surge in 2013.

+* * **Touring Bikes and broader product expansion fueled sustained revenue growth in 2013.** The expanded product mix of lower-cost items from the new Accessories and Clothing categories played a role in overall traffic.
+These diversified offerings helped attract new customers and support engagement with high-value items like bikes.
+Touring Bikes saw strong adoption within the US and Australian markets, while Mountain Bikes and Road Bikes saw a surge in sales.

 ![Product 1](https://github.com/user-attachments/assets/7d9ea205-632f-45df-bfb9-fabe284880d4)